 Ruby N. Jones Community Scholarship Fund

-Higher education college scholarship support for Oberlin students in need
+Higher education college scholarship support for 4-5 Oberlin students in need

 https://www.msrubyscholarship.org

-Message from Bill Long Foundation Board of Trustees regarding how Trustees determined their 2024 funding recommendations:
+Message from Bill Long Foundation Board of Trustees regarding how Trustees determined their 2025 funding recommendations:

 1. The Bill Long Foundation (BLF) is a membership-powered community foundation that gives grants to support projects and activities in Oberlin that address basic human needs or enrich cultural life.
 Membership in the foundation is open to all.
 Members elect volunteer trustees who manage all operations and award grants based on the vote of members attending the annual meeting.

-To that investment withdrawal, we added our March 2024 checking account balance of $27,919 (primarily unrestricted donations from BLF members), making for a total of $46,993.
+ii) To that $23,431, adding the unrestricted funds in our March 2025 checking account balance of $20,746 (primarily donations from BLF members) to give a sum of $44,177.

-From that total of $46,993 we held back $3,333 -- $1,333 to account for Tools Committee micro grants and $2,000 (approximately 4.25%) for operating expenses in the coming year (insurance, PO Box, bookkeeping software, Bill Long’s model train support, etc.), making for a final total of $43,660 as the board’s recommended upper limit on annual grant awards in 2024.
+iii) From that $44,177, holding back $1,875 (approximately 4.25%) for operating expenses in the coming year (insurance, PO Box, software, Bill Long’s model train support, postage, etc.), and $500 to replenish funds used for our Mini-Grants program, to make $41,802 the board’s recommended amount for annual grant awards in 2025.

 iii) The extent to which the project focuses on high priority community needs.

-A final note: The trustees have made these funding recommendations with careful consideration for the immediate needs of Oberlin residents, as well as for the longer-term financial stability of the Bill Long Foundation so it can continue to serve Oberlin residents.
+A final note : The trustees have made these funding recommendations with careful consideration for the immediate needs of Oberlin residents, as well as for the longer-term financial stability of the Bill Long Foundation so it can continue to serve Oberlin residents.

 If you would like to add to the BLF grant funding for a specific cause or causes that are of special significance to you please volunteer your donation during the discussion of the funding levels or contact the Treasurer after the meeting.